Mountcastle, Hays HRs help Orioles beat skidding Rangers 3-0

+BALTIMORE (AP) — A seemingly inconsequential game between two last-place teams provided rookie pitcher Zac Lowther an indelible memory and a morale-booster to carry with him into the offseason.

-BALTIMORE (AP) — Ryan Mountcastle and Austin Hays homered, rookie Zac Lowther pitched five sparkling innings to earn his first major league victory and the Baltimore Orioles beat the Texas Rangers 3-0 Thursday night.
+Lowther pitched five sparking innings to earn his first major league victory and help the Baltimore Orioles beat the Texas Rangers 3-0 Thursday night.

+Ryan Mountcastle and Austin Hays homered for the Orioles, who for a change needed only a smattering of offensive punch to earn a victory.

-After going winless with a 9.61 ERA in his first six appearances, Lowther (1-2) got into a rhythm against the light-hitting Rangers in this matchup of last-place teams.
-Lowther allowed three hits and notched a career-high seven strikeouts in his finest outing as a big leaguer.
+After going winless with a 9.61 ERA in his first six appearances, Lowther (1-2) got into a rhythm against the light-hitting Rangers.
+He allowed three hits and notched a career-high seven strikeouts in his finest outing as a big leaguer.

+After getting beat up by Toronto and Boston in his previous two starts, Lowther got into a groove against a team vastly unlike those two AL East powerhouses.

+“He’s had a couple of rough starts against teams in our division, but tonight he just had way more confidence,” Orioles manager Brandon Hyde said.
+“You hope he takes this into the offseason and understands he can pitch here.”

 Tyler Wells worked the ninth to complete the five-hitter and earn his fourth save.